orlox/orlox.github.io/teaching.md

 # Teaching Material

+## Stellar astrophysics

+After teaching the mandatory 1st year course on stellar evolution at KU Leuven for a few years, I produced a collection of lecture notes, exercises with solutions and labs (using MESA, lab design courtesy of Annachiara Picco).
+Latest iteration of these can be found online [here](https://orlox.github.io/stars_2024_2025/).

 ## GW astrophysics

 These are the slides for a series of lectures I made on 2021 at KU Leuven as part of the course